How to Build a Software for an Accounting Company

 To begin with, limit the number of people who have access to the storage.
 Plus, not all employees need the same amount of data, which is why you can limit each employee’s access to an extent that’s sufficient for a great performance.

 In case giving each employee personalized access sounds problematic, you can create different levels of it and categorize each worker according to it.

-It’s also good to encrypt the data stored.
-For this purpose, one of the most widely-used encryption protocols is _Advanced Encryption Protocol (AES). _It provides you with 3 encryption layers — 3 encryptions and 3 decryptions.
+It’s also a good idea to encrypt the data stored.
+For this purpose, one of the most widely-used encryption protocols is the _Advanced Encryption Protocol (AES). _It provides you with 3 encryption layers — 3 encryptions and 3 decryptions.